 My Doctor knew that I had a problem as I had been in so many times with issues starting with, “food poisoning”, AKA savage hangover several times, and then as the problem worsened I had cholecystitis for the second time in my life, (inflammation of the Gall Bladder – extremely painful), and then towards the end of my drinking, “career”, 2 cases of Gastroenteritis, where after a huge drinking bender, sometimes lasting 10-15 days of non-stop drinking, my stomach would swell up like a pregnant lady and would be so painful I couldn’t even lie down or touch it.

 I tried to justify this to myself as the result of anything I could think of other than the excessive consumption of alcohol.
-My Doctor knew straight away that I had an issue as I would always be there stinking of alcohol, looking like death and asking for a doctor’s note to give to work.
+My Doctor knew straight away that I was an alcoholic as I would always be there stinking of alcohol, looking like death and asking for a doctor’s note to give to work.

-It felt sooo refreshing and like a huge weight had been lifted off my shoulders.
+It felt incredibly refreshing, and like a huge weight had been lifted off my shoulders.
 It was fantastic to sit and talk with a stranger, who I could tell genuinely cared, and for her to just listen and pay 100% attention.

 She gave me a series of questions to answer on a scale of 1-5 but didn’t tell me what this was for – this was an ADHD test and she said that we would start treatment for this as well, Click here to read about the treatment for ADHD.

-She explained to me the options that I had, in order to conquer the alcohol issue:
+She explained to me the treatment options for alcoholics that were available, in order to conquer the alcoholism :

-- Reduce my intake with the help of medication
+- Reduce my intake with the help of medication, (Naltrexone)

-- and/or start going to meetings with other people in similar situations – basically the Spanish version of Alchoholics Anonymous, (this option I knew wasn´t right for me personally).
+- Start going to meetings with other people in similar situations – basically the Spanish version of Alchoholics Anonymous, (this option I knew wasn´t right for me personally).